rtitmuss/torn/doc/build.md

 #### Flash the bootloader

 Download the USBaspLoader source code from [https://github.com/rtitmuss/USBaspLoader/tree/torn](https://github.com/rtitmuss/USBaspLoader/tree/torn).
+You may need to modify the `PROGRAMMER` setting in `Makefile.inc` if you are using a different ISP programmer or OS.

 You can then flash the bootloader using: